usererdem/Portfolio-Website/readme.md

 ## Features

 As a user you can:
-- On navigation bar, you can navigate through website by clicking on:
-1. Home
-2. About
-3. Projects
-4. Contact
-- Click on social media icons on the right side for visit my social media accounts
-- Website opens with an animation
-- Check my projects in GitHub or see them live
-- Have fun with the ball chasing your mouse clicks
 - Download my Resume
 - Send me a message
+- Navigate through website from navigation bar
+- Visit my social media accounts
+- Check my projects in GitHub or see them live
+- Ball chasing your mouse clicks

+## Technologies Used

+This project uses the following technologies:
+- HTML5
+- CSS3
+- Sass
+- Javascript
+- PostCSS
+- Node-Sass
+- Autoprefixer
+- GSAP

 ## Installation